 With the high cost of feed, managing your silage quality has never been more important.
 Along with good bunker management, inoculants can help preserve valuable nutrients.

 Inoculants keep as many nutrients in the bunker or bale as possible.
-If forage crops are harvested that the appropriate moisture content, packed and covered well, using the right inoculant will make a good silage store even better.
+If forage crops are harvested that have the appropriate moisture content and are packed and covered well, using the right inoculant will make a good silage store even better.